 Well, if they’re not bad for us, what difference does it make?

-I didn’t think the studies I read amounted to much and when I pressed my interview subjects (which also included a dietician, also suggested), I learned there wasn’t any scientific evidence that spices have health benefits.
+I didn’t think the studies I read amounted to much and when I pressed my interview subjects (which also included a dietician, also suggested by my editor), I learned there wasn’t any scientific evidence that spices have health benefits.
 None at all.
-What I learned was that the overwhelming anecdotal evidence – Indian people lived longer and ate a lot of turmeric and cinnamon – led McCormick to start scientific trials.
+What I learned was that the overwhelming anecdotal evidence – Indian people lived longer and ate a lot of turmeric and cinnamon.
+This led McCormick to start scientific trials.
 They had no proof as yet but damn it if they weren’t going to get it.
 That’s a good story but not for the publication I was writing for.

 Yuck.
 Who wants all their food – eggs, pork chops, salad, toast – to taste exactly the same?
 And taste awful, even if it might be healthy.
 Read all the words before you ruin a good omelette in the name of maybe.